suncoast-devs/code-tests/README.md

 Requirements:
 What requirements/tasks do the code tester need to meet/complete?
+Does this need to be built using a specific language?

 Bonuses:
 Is there something the code tester can do to go above and beyond the minimum requirement?